 Reducing your accent can be a daunting process, but it can also be a key to unlock the subtleties and flavour of spoken English.

 London Speech Workshop can help.
-Our Accent Softening classes use The Serlin Method™ and get fantastic reviews - just check out our testimonials page to see what other people have been saying.
+Our 1:1 courses gets fantastic reviews - just check out our testimonials page to see what other people have been saying.
+We offer a course in accent reduction using The Serlin Method™, which uses uses the best tools for each individual client based on their needs and goals.
+Find out more about Accent Softening.